TabarceaMihaiCristian/Bank/README.md

 # Bank
-An online bank menu simulation
+I created a simple online bank menu simulation in C language.

+The program simulates actions such as deposits, withdrawals and reviews of the balance.